 Fritch, Texas, a small town located in southwestern Hutchinson County and partly in Moore County, got its start as a railroad town in 1927.
-Located on State Highway 136, Fritch is located about 12 miles west of Borger in an area where the typically flat High Plains are broken up into canyons and draws by the Canadian River.
+Located on State Highway 136, Fritch is located about 12 miles west of Borger.
+The typically flat High Plains are broken up into canyons and draws by the Canadian River.

-The town got its start in 1924 when the Chicago, Rock Island and Pacific Railroad arranged for the purchase of a right-of-way through land owned by three ranchers — James M. Sanford, J. H. Johnson, and Roy B. Wright.
-However, it would be two more years before the railroad began working on the spur line between Amarillo, Texas and Liberal, Kansas.
+The town got its start in 1924 when the Chicago, Rock Island & Pacific Railroad arranged to purchase a right-of-way through land owned by three ranchers — James M. Sanford, J. H. Johnson, and Roy B. Wright.
+However, two more years would pass before the railroad began working on the spur line between Amarillo, Texas, and Liberal, Kansas.

-In 1934, Joe E. Lee, who had been made the postmaster a few years earlier, made “news” in the tiny town of Fritch, as well as the entire Texas Panhandle, when he made a “special delivery” to himself.
-For several years, the Texoma Natural Gas Co., headquartered in Chicago, Illinois had been sending its payroll in cash to Fritch every two weeks.
+In 1934, Joe E. Lee, who had been made the postmaster a few years earlier, made “news” in the tiny town of Fritch and the entire Texas Panhandle when he made a “special delivery” to himself.
+For several years, the Texoma Natural Gas Co., headquartered in Chicago, Illinois, sent its payroll in cash to Fritch every two weeks.
 One week, the temptation was seemingly just too much, and Joe Lee made off with the payroll.
-But, he was arrested the very next day in Amarillo and after being found guilty, was sent back to Kansas — to the federal prison at Leavenworth.
+But, he was arrested the very next day in Amarillo and, after being found guilty, was sent back to Kansas — to the federal prison at Leavenworth.

-When the Panhandle Eastern and the Texhoma Natural Gas Plants were being built a number of new people came to the area.
+When the Panhandle Eastern and the Texhoma Natural Gas Plants were being built, several new people came to the area.
 In about 1931, Paul Compton and his wife rented an old building from Mr. H.P.
-Newport in which to operate a cafe.
+Newport to operate a cafe.
 They fed 25-30 men each day for 50 cents a meal, working from 4:30 a.m. to 10:30 p.m.
 Mr. Newport ate all his meals at the cafe in exchange for the rent.
 Because many of the men working to build the plants had no place to sleep, the Comptons bought a big tent and filled it with cots for the men to sleep.
-The post office was in one corner of the cafe and Paul Compton served as postmaster for a few months in 1931.
+The post office was in one corner of the cafe, and Paul Compton served as postmaster for a few months in 1931.
 A short time later, a man named Joe E. Lee, who had recently moved from Kansas with his wife Cleo, took over the position in June 1931.
-Fred Fritch, who was instrumental in opening the area to settlement laid out the streets of Fritch parallel with the railroad in 1933.
+Fred Fritch, who was instrumental in opening the area to settlement, laid out the streets of Fritch parallel with the railroad in 1933.
 Another early promoter of Fritch was H.P.
-Newport, who had previously been successful in the development of Ponca City, Oklahoma.
+Newport, who had previously been successful in developing Ponca City, Oklahoma.

 His wife Cleo, who was found to have had nothing to do with her husband’s mail theft, was then appointed postmistress to replace her husband.
 Cleo would make a name for herself in Fritch and leave behind a colorful legacy.
-Said to have been extremely cranky, quick to “go postal” on anyone who complained, and a constant cigar smoker, she ran the post office with a heavy hand.
+She was extremely cranky, quick to “go postal” on anyone who complained, and a constant cigar smoker; she ran the post office with a heavy hand.
 Despite her attitude; however, she ran the post office for 21 years, from 1934 to her death in 1955.

 Today, Fritch is called home to about 2,000 people.
-Though it is primarily a bedroom community with the majority of citizens commuting to nearby Borger and Amarillo for work, it still has a couple of major employers in the area including Pantex, ConocoPhillips, and Agrium.
+Though it is primarily a bedroom community with most citizens commuting to nearby Borger and Amarillo for work, it still has a couple of significant employers in the area, including Pantex, ConocoPhillips, and Agrium.
 The National Park Service headquarters for Lake Meredith National Recreation Area is located in Fritch, and the Alibates Flint Quarries National Monument, on the southeastern shore of Lake Meredith, is near Fritch in Potter County.

-Fritch is located adjacent to the Lake Meredith National Recreation Area offering residents and visitors ample opportunities for outdoor activities including boating, fishing, camping, hiking, and seasonal hunting.
-Alibates Flint Quarries National Monument, the only U.S. National Monument in Texas, is also located near the town.
+Fritch is located adjacent to the Lake Meredith National Recreation Area, offering residents and visitors ample opportunities for outdoor activities, including boating, fishing, camping, hiking, and seasonal hunting.
+Alibates Flint Quarries National Monument, the only U.S. National Monument in Texas, is located near the town.

 City of Fritch